 Given the impact of Covid - 19, the Group proceeded with a further assessment of impairment indicators on the various segments it operates.
-Despite the effect of Covid 19 during the nine month period and the reduced profitability expected for the fourth quarter of 2020 and 2021 as compared to the assumptions used in the respective impairment tests prepared for the year ended 31 December 2019, management concluded that no further impairment losses need to be recorded.
+Despite the effect of Covid 19 during the first half of 2020 and the reduced profitability expected for the second half of 2020 and 2021 as compared to the assumptions used in the respective impairment tests prepared for the year ended 31 December 2019, management concluded that no further impairment losses need to be recorded.
 However, management will continue to monitor the developments for the rest of the year and adjust their estimates accordingly.
 (Notes 7, 10 & 12)